fellowabhi/Killer-bug/docs/KNOWN_ISSUES.md

+# Known Issues

+## No Critical Issues! ✅

+**All major bugs have been resolved in v0.1.0:**
+- ✅ Cursor IDE detection working correctly
+- ✅ Configuration persistence fixed
+- ✅ Port registry management implemented
+- ✅ Status bar state handling corrected
+- ✅ MCP tool descriptions enhanced for AI guidance

+---

-# Known Issue: Async Server "Paused" State
+## Known Limitation: Async Server "Paused" State

+> **Note:** This is a limitation of the Debug Adapter Protocol (DAP), not a bug in Killer Bug.
+The same behavior occurs in all DAP-based debuggers.

-## 🐛 The Issue
+### 🐛 The Behavior

 When debugging async servers (FastAPI, Flask, Express, etc.) with remote attach: